HUMANITIES CONCENTRATION IN MUSIC

 HASS Requirement and Communication Intensive HASS (CI-H) Subjects

 Most 9- or 12-unit Music subjects can be counted towards the Distribution Component of the HASS Requirement as HASS Arts subjects.
 Two 6-unit performance subjects can also be combined to count towards the HASS Arts requirement.
-The following classes also fulfill the Communication Requirement as CI-H subjects:
+The following classes fulfill the Communication Requirement as CI-H subjects:

 21M.011 Introduction to Western Music (HASS Arts) (CI-H)